Jungheinrich: History

 Friedrich Jungheinrich founded H. Jungheinrich & Co.
 Maschinenfabrik on 7 August 1953 in Hamburg.
 The first foreign branch was opened in Austria in 1956.
 In 1958, the company headquarters opened with a plant in Hamburg-Wandsbek.
 On 11 July 1960 Jungheinrich AG was founded as a Swiss subsidiary under the name "Ameise GmbH", headquartered in Aarau.

 A site in Friedrichsgabe in today's Norderstedt was acquired in 1966 and production was gradually relocated from Hamburg to this site until 1984.
 The company founder Friedrich Jungheinrich died on 28 January 1968.
 In 1974, the rental and used truck business started with its own organization.
 The new plant in Lüneburg was built in 1989.
 The first Eastern European branches were established in the Czech Republic and Hungary in 1991.

 In 1994, Jungheinrich acquired the Steinbock und Boss Group.
 The production facilities in France, Great Britain and Spain were closed and production was relocated to Germany.
 In 2002, the Group brands MIC, Steinbock and Boss were abandoned and since then, trucks have only been sold under the Jungheinrich brand name.
 The Dr. Friedrich Jungheinrich Foundation was established in 2004 to promote scholarships for students specialized in mechanical engineering or industrial engineering.
 In 2005, the company presented the world's first forklift with a rotating cab.

 In 2006, an assembly plant opened in Qingpu near Shanghai, China.
 Electric pedestrian-controlled pallet trucks are assembled here.
 The manufactured low-platform and high-platform trucks are used to supply Jungheinrich's sales operations in China and the Asian market.
 Also in 2006, the Dresden Used Equipment Centre for the reconditioning of used trucks commenced operations.
 In 2009, Jungheinrich started the production of battery-powered low-platform trucks at its new plant in Landsberg in Saxony-Anhalt.
 In 2013, a plant for warehouse and system trucks was inaugurated in Moosburg an der Isar, the new central warehouse for spare parts in Kaltenkirchen and the new plant for industrial trucks for the Asia-Pacific region in Qingpu.
 At the beginning of October 2015, a new spare parts warehouse went into operation at the Kuzayevo site near Moscow.

 This is operated by logistics service provider Kühne + Nagel Contract Logistics and is intended to supply not only Jungheinrich customers in Russia, but also in its neighboring states, with spare parts.
 At the end of 2015, the company also took over the Munich-based MIAS Group, which specializes in mechanical engineering in warehouse logistics.
 On 1 July 2015 Jungheinrich also expanded the Board of Management to include the Logistics Systems Division under Klaus-Dieter Rosenbach.
 In 2021, Jungheinrich generated sales revenue of 4.24 billion euros with 19,103 employees.
 The head office is located in Hamburg-Wandsbek, where the company moved into its own new building at the beginning of 2016.
 Its design was created by the Hamburg architects Prof. Klaus Sill & Assoziierte, with MBN Bau AG, Georgsmarienhütte, as general contractor, carrying out the construction work.

+In 2025, Jungheinrich generated revenue of €5.502 billion and employed 21,438 people.